“Wear gratitude like a cloak and it will feed every corner of your life.” Rumi

 During our visits to the ashram as a teenager, I recall being captivated by the piercing black eyes of Ramakrishna Paramahamsa, simplicity of Mother Sharada and the tranquil face of Swami Vivekananda – their life size portraits have been etched deep in my consciousness.
 I did not fully understand their greatness or the impact of Satsang, spiritual companionship then, but I am so grateful to be reaping the spiritual blessings now.

 I’m grateful for the teachings of so many great Swamis like Sivananda Saraswati, Satyananda Saraswati, Niranjananda Saraswati, Chinmayananda, Satchitananda, Adhishvarananda, Swami Rama – the list is long – who, through their writings and speeches have made a dent in my thinking and my practice.

 Thanks to the mystical writings of Kabir, Rumi, St. Francis of Assisi, Lama Surya Das, Thich Hnat Hahn, Hafiz, Miguel Ruiz, Rabia – and all the authors of various YogaSutra translations- and so many more: they have taught me how to change tolerance into love.

 To my family for their unconditional love, to my dear friends who are my pillars of support, and to all the people who have crossed my path and all those who walk with me daily; you are my teachers, my inspiration, in more ways than one.
 My heartfelt thanks.

-Among the many hats I wear, I currently juggle these; a yoga instructor, speech language pathologist, ESL teacher, a wife, a mother, and an eternal student.
+Among the many hats I wear, I currently juggle these; a yoga instructor, ESL teacher, a wife, a mother, and an eternal student.
 I am passionate about giving yoga as a gift and joyful for receiving love from peers after a soulful practice together.